 David Muise is the Manager of Indoor Air Quality and Occupational Hygiene services for Pinchin LeBlanc Environmental Ltd. David is an Occupational Hygienist, receiving his formal training from the Occupational Hygiene program at Mount Royal College in Calgary, Alberta.

 Peter Oram, P.GEO., is Senior Environmental Specialist at GHD Halifax with 27 years of experience with mineral exploration, environmental baseline studies, mine and aggregate operations permitting, public consultation and regulatory liaison.
 Peter has managed the successful permitting of mine operations including gold mines, gypsum mines, limestone quarries and coal mines and developed and implemented compliance and environmental effects monitoring programs for these operations.
 Peter has lectured at Dalhousie University in the Environmental Science and Mining Engineering Departments and is routinely involved in the development and review of legislation associated with mine and aggregate operations in Nova Scotia and beyond.
 Peter is past President of the Mining Association of Nova Scotia, member of Canadian Land Reclamation Association and Core Member of the Prospectors and Developers Association of Canada.

-John Underwood, Ph.D., EP(CEA), EP(EMSLA), has over forty years of environmental experience within academia, government and industry.
-He is nationally certified to lead environmental management system and compliance audits.
-He developed, and managed the environmental audit program across Emera for eighteen years.
-He also provided guidance as the organization developed its ISO 14001 environmental management systems in the late 1990's.
-Dr. Underwood has taught classes on management system development and environmental auditing for over a decade to many environmental officials from government and the private sector.
+John Underwood, Ph.D., has over 40 years of environmental experience within academia, government and industry.
+He held national certification for 25 years to lead environmental management system and compliance audits.
+He developed, and then managed the environmental audit program across Emera for eighteen years.
+He also provided guidance as the organization developed its ISO 14001 environmental management systems in the mid 1990's.
+Dr. Underwood has taught many classes on management system development and environmental auditing to environmental officials/specialists from government and the private sector.
 He also continues to help large organizations with EMS implementation and their compliance audit programs.